fiveace-Merill/luxdev-prep-course/postgres/readme.md

 2. **Students enrolled in more than two Courses**

-Gets students currently enrolled in more than two courses, maybe used to flag students who have a heavier course workload.
+Gets students currently enrolled in more than two courses, may be used to flag students who have a heavier course workload.

 3. **Course with total enrollments**